kracr/owl2bench/README.md

 <a name="code"></a>
 ## 3.2.
 Using Source Code :

 We are also providing the java source code for ABox generation.
-User can download the project repository OWL2Bench.
+User can download the project repository owl2bench-master.
 Extract it and save it in a folder.
-Open command line and change to the directory that contains the pom.xml of the project.
+There is a maven project OWL2Bench inside the owl2bench-master directory.
+Open command line and change to the directory that contains the pom.xml of the project OWL2Bench.
 Execute the maven command:

 mvn compile